 Face mounting refers to the method of using distortion free, optically clear adhesives to mount photographs “face in” directly against the surface of an acrylic substrate.
 The most popular materials are liquid silicone coating or pressure sensitive double sided sheet adhesives.
 Both methods maintain a PH 7 neutral rating.

 Floating Braced pieces are designed to exhibit without frames.
-Often prints are presented trimmed flush with no borders but this method works well either way.
-The brace is affixed to the back of a substrate and inset from the outer edges so as not to be visible when viewing from the side, thus the piece literally appears to float off the hanging wall.
+Often prints are presented trimmed flush with no borders but this method also works well with borders.
+The brace is affixed to the back of a substrate and inset from the outer edges so as not to be visible when viewed from a side angle, thus the piece literally appears to float off the hanging wall.
 This method provides freedom from the visual distractions of traditional framing and lends a feeling of modern, clutter-free lightness to the presentation.

 Gator Board is a non-archival polystyrene core substrate that is lightweight and cost effective.
 It employs a synthetic wood fiber veneer, which makes it more rigid than foam core.
-Because if this verneer, gator board is not considered suitable for conservation framing.
+Gator board does not have a neutral PH rating and is not considered suitable for conservation framing.

 Glazing is the industry standard term that refers to either glass or acrylic sheet material (plexiglas) when used in a picture frame.